Improving Two-Way Selective Decode-and-forward Wireless Relaying with Energy-Efficient One-bit Soft Forwarding: Conclusions

 \section{Conclusions}

-In this paper, we propose the energy-efficient two-way one-bit soft forwarding (TW-1bSF) protocol to improve the TW-SDF protocol in DNC-based two-way relay networks, by forwarding the network-coded packet which contains erroneous bits, and would be discarded by the relay in the TW-SDF protocol.
-The key ingredient of the TW-1bSF protocol is to weight the erroneous network-coded packet with a reliability value.
-By careful designing the reliability parameter, the TW-1bSF protocol gains the attractive performance of the soft relaying approach while preserving the simplicity of the TW-SDF protocol.
-We also derive tight upper bounds on the BLER of the TW-1bSF and the TW-SDF protocols when applying block codes and hard decoding, and verify these bounds by simulation.
-Our further analysis shows that the asymptotic performance gain of the TW-1bSF protocol over the TW-SDF protocol grows with the codeword length.
-This suggests that the TW-1bSF protocol can give an impressive performance improvement relative to the TW-SDF, especially, when a longer code is used.
+In this paper, we proposed an energy-efficient two-way one-bit soft forwarding (TW-1bSF) protocol to improve the performance of the TW-SDF protocol in DNC-based two-way relay networks.
+The idea is to always forward the network-coded packet during the third time slot even when it contains erroneous bits, instead of discarding it by the relay as in the TW-SDF protocol.
+The key ingredient of TW-1bSF is to also assign a reliability value to the sources.
+This value is used to weigh the erroneous network-coded packet, and improve the BLER.
+We prove theoretically, by carefully designing the reliability parameter, that the TW-1bSF protocol benefits from the superior performance of the soft relaying approach while preserving the simplicity of the TW-SDF protocol.
+Moreover, the bandwidth requirements are negligible, as only a one-bit indicator is sent along with the network-coded packet.
+Both theoretic and simulation results show that TW-1bSF attains a 0.6 dB gain over TW-SDF in practical settings.
+We also derive tight upper bounds on the BLER of the TW-1bSF and the TW-SDF protocols when block codes are used and hard decoding is applied at the receiving ends, and we verify the bounds by simulation.
+Further analysis shows that the asymptotic performance gain of the TW-1bSF protocol over the TW-SDF protocol grows with the codeword length.
+This suggests that the TW-1bSF protocol can attain an impressive performance improvement compared to TW-SDF, especially when codes with long lengthes are used.
+In future work, we intend to study the performance of TW-1bSF in two-way relaying networks with multiple relays and slow fading.